 - That information is processed

-- The required pieces are extracted in order to perform a significant amount of verification checks
+- The required pieces are extracted to perform a significant amount of verification checks

 - When finished processing the XML, the verification steps begin